-The Amex KrisFlyer Credit Card is one of the two air miles credit cards in Singapore that are officially co-branded with Singapore Airlines KrisFlyer.
+The Amex KrisFlyer Credit Card is one of the 3 air miles credit cards in Singapore that are officially co-branded with Singapore Airlines KrisFlyer.
 It’s super easy to use since miles you earn are credited directly into your KrisFlyer account.

-Though its base earn rates are far from spectacular, the Amex KrisFlyer Credit Card has a really good welcome miles bonus of 26,600 miles when you spend $6,000 in your first month locally (valid until 31 March 2019).
+Though its base earn rates are far from spectacular, the Amex KrisFlyer Credit Card has a really good welcome miles bonus: Up to 35,500 miles with $10,000 spent in the first 6 months.

 So, is your hunt for the perfect air miles credit card over?
 Let’s see if it’s worth applying for:

 |Annual fee & waiver||$176.55 (waived for 1 year)|

 |Supplementary annual fee||$53.50|

 |Interest free period||22 days|